Odisha signs 2 MoUs for cancer hospital & palliative care centre | Health

 Odisha signs 2 MoUs for cancer hospital & palliative care centre

-The Odisha government Wednesday signed two Memorandum of Understandings for a state-of-the-art cancer care centre and a palliative care centre in Bhubaneswar.
+The Odisha government Wednesday signed two Memorandums of Understanding for a state-of-the-art cancer care centre and a palliative care centre in Bhubaneswar.

 The first MoU was signed for Bagchi-Sri Shankar Cancer Centre and Research Institute by the state government, Susmita Bagchi and Shri Shankar Cancer Foundation.
 The MoUs were signed in presence of Chief Minister Naveen Patnaik.